Michael J. Fisher: Public service

 Fisher entered the United States Border Patrol in 1987, His first duty assignment was as Border Patrol agent at the Tucson Sector Douglas Station in Douglas, Arizona.
 In 1990, he was selected for the Border Patrol Tactical Unit (BORTAC), and later served as BORTAC Field Operations Supervisor in El Paso, Texas.
 Fisher served as Deputy Chief Patrol Agent of the Detroit Sector, and then Assistant Chief Patrol Agent in the Tucson Sector, where he was recognized as "Manager of the Year".
 In 2003, he was appointed Deputy Director of CBPs Office of Anti-Terrorism in Washington.
 He then served as Associate Chief of the U.S. Border Patrol, and was promoted to Senior Associate Chief in 2004.
 Fisher served as Deputy Chief Patrol Agent of the San Diego Sector in 2006, and was promoted to Chief Patrol Agent there in 2007.
 In 2010, he was named Acting Chief of the U.S. Border Patrol, and then Chief on May 9, 2010.

 Fisher announced his retirement in October 2015, after serving 28 years with the U.S. Border Patrol.

 Education

 Fisher has a bachelor's degree in criminal justice and a master's degree in business administration.
-He attended the John F. Kennedy School of Government, and completed the Capstone Military Leadership Program in 2009.
+He attended the John F. Kennedy School of Government, and completed the Capstone Military Leadership Program in 2009 at the National Defense University.